 Happy New Year: 新年快乐 (xīn nián kuài lè)

-In February 2019 it is time to welcome in the year of the pig.
+From 25 January and for 15 consecutive days (with the first 3 being most important) it is time to welcome in the year of the rat.

 The following article shares ideas for activities for celebrating the New Year with children, parents and grandparents and teachers in early childhood services.